inatel-ic-cividati/Correlation/README.md

 # Time series forecasting tool
-This is a Scientific Iniciation from National Institue of Telecomunication
+This is a Scientific Iniciation from National Institue of Telecomunication.
+It cannot provide the data, but can show you how to get it.

 # Auxiliar tools